 The GIN toolkit uses a local search to make decisions on how to apply edits to the source code.
 The use of a local search affords the ability to find reasonable solutions in continuous state space.
 In the gin example, there are many neighbouring solutions made quickly that lead to an optimised version of the example source code “Triangle”.
 Figure 4 presents a UML diagram of the different class that make GIN work where a key component is the Local Search Class.
 The Local Search class is used to evaluate the tests and to optimise the program within the maximum number of maxEvals.

-The fittest function of the GIN toolkit is based on whether the Junit tests are successful as it is a crucial criterion that the edited source code must have the same purpose as the original source code so that the unit tests are still passed.
+The fitness function of the GIN toolkit is based on whether the Junit tests are successful as it is a crucial criterion that the edited source code must have the same purpose as the original source code so that the unit tests are still passed.
 However, this fittest function implies that the developer has created well-written unit tests and source code.
-Therefore finding an optimised version depends largely on the developers' initial code.
+Therefore, finding an optimised version depends largely on the developers' initial code.

 The GIN toolkit is limited to only optimise Java code.
 One can imagine many of the principles that are learnt from this software could be applied to other object-oriented languages such as C. Some of the features, such as moving edits, can have a major impact on interpreted languages, such as python, which have every line of the script interpreted individually and where the position of lines are important when optimising source code.